.NET Core overview

 .NET Core has the following characteristics:

-- Consistent across architectures: Runs your code with the same behavior on multiple architectures, including x64, x86, and ARM.
+- Consistent across environments: Runs your code with the same behavior on multiple operating systems and architectures, including x64, x86, and ARM.

-- Command-line tools: Includes easy-to-use command-line tools that can be used for local development and in continuous-integration scenarios.
+- Command-line tools: Includes easy-to-use command-line tools that can be used for local development and for continuous integration.

-- Flexible deployment: Can be included in your app or installed side-by-side (user-wide or system-wide installations).
+- Flexible deployment: You can include .NET Core in your app or install it side-by-side (user-wide or system-wide installations).
 Can be used with Docker containers.

 - Primitive types, such as System.Boolean and System.Int32.

 - Utility types, such as System.Net.Http.HttpClient, and System.IO.FileStream.

 - Data types, such as System.Data.DataSet, and System.Data.Entity.DbSet.